litterel/Algorithms-and-Data-Structure/README.md

 # Algorithms-and-Data-Structure
-This repositary consists of C++ implamentations of classic algorithms.
+This repositary consists of C++ implementations of classic algorithms.